 Let us see how to Create a Database in SQL Server, Rename, and Delete DB with an example of each.

-Before we start creating a new database, Let us see the list of available ones.
+Before we start creating a new database, Let us see the list of available ones in our SQL Server.
 The list of available DBS in the current instance is.

 CREATE DATABASE DName